nawalsinghfartiyal-creator/Used-Car-Price-Prediction-Using-Machine-Learning/README.md

 ## 📌 Project Overview

 The price of a used car depends on several factors such as the vehicle's age, mileage, fuel type, transmission type, and number of previous owners.
 Accurately estimating the resale value of a car can be challenging without analyzing historical data.
 This project aims to develop a machine learning model that predicts the selling price of used cars using various vehicle attributes.
-By applying data preprocessing, exploratory data analysis, and regression algorithms, the project demonstrates how machine learning can be used to solve real-world pricing problems.Multiple regression models were trained and evaluated, and Random Forest Regression achieved the best performance, providing reliable and accurate price predictions.
+By applying data preprocessing, exploratory data analysis, and regression algorithms, the project demonstrates how machine learning can be used to solve real-world pricing problems.Multiple regression models were trained and evaluated, and Random Forest Regression achieved the best performance, providing reliable and accurate price predictions

 ## 🎯 Objectives